For full information on all federal tax credits, visit energystar.gov.

 How Do I Apply?

 File IRS Form 5695 with your tax return.
-If you haven’t filed your 2019 taxes yet due to the extended deadline, you can download the 2019 form here.
-The 2020 form has not been published yet.
+If you haven’t filed your 2020 taxes yet, you can download the 2020 form here.
 The credit amounts you may receive are subject to IRS regulations, so we recommend consulting a tax professional for advice on tax preparation.

 Do Any Other Appliances Qualify for a Tax Credit?